nihalhub/azure-resume-main/README.md

 # azure-resume
-My own azure resume to understand and implement azure serives for FRT
+My own azure resume to understand and implement azure services for FRT